Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games

 \subsection{Solution and Analysis of the Game}

 In order to identify optimal behaviors for each robot, our approach constructs the described game $\mathcal{G}_i$ for each robot $i \in \{ 1, \dots, N \}$ at each time step.
 Algorithm \ref{alg:solve} solves the game required to enable decentralized and communication-free multi-robot navigation.
 The algorithm identifies the players involved in each game $\mathcal{G}_i$, consisting of only the local neighbors of robot $i$, and initializes a null strategy for the main player.
 Then, it minimizes each neighboring player's cost function to identify optimal strategies $\xxx_{-i}^*$.
 From this, it updates the main player's cost function and identifies the optimal strategy $\xxx_i^*$ that minimizes it.
 When Algorithm \ref{alg:solve} converges after iteration, $\xxx_i^*$ is adopted as the strategy for robot $i$.
 In empirical evaluation, Algorithm \ref{alg:solve} converges quickly, typically in less than $N'$ iterations.

 For each game, we have two objectives for the main player (denoted as robot $i$).
-First, our approach should reduce the cost function $J_i ( \xxx_i, \xxx_{-i} )$ described in Eq. (\ref{eq:cost}), in order to identify the best strategy for this main player.
+First, our approach should minimize the cost function $J_i ( \xxx_i, \xxx_{-i} )$ described in Eq. (\ref{eq:cost}), in order to identify the best strategy for this main player.
 Second, our approach should generate strategies that move in the direction of a Nash equilibrium for the game, or a state where no player can improve their strategy without other players changing their strategies.
 If every player acts rationally, as we are assuming, then a Nash equilibrium means that robot $i$ has identified a strategy $\xxx_i$ that cannot be improved upon, assuming its expectations of its neighbors' optimal strategies $\xxx_{-i}^*$ are accurate.